-What Can a Handyman Do in Kansas City, Kansas?
+What Can a Handyman Do Without a License in Kansas City, Kansas?

 Kansas does not issue a single statewide “general contractor” license for handymen; most contractor licensing is handled locally (city/county) and by trade boards for electrical/plumbing/HVAC.
 In Kansas City, Kansas (Wyandotte County/Unified Government), you should expect local contractor registration for construction work plus separate licenses for regulated trades.
 There is no widely-used statewide “handyman under $X” exemption; instead, exemptions/thresholds are typically local (and permits/trade licensing can still apply).